Jose-Escobedo/tranquil-path-therapy/README.md

-# Family Counseling Center
+# Therapy Center Website

-A professional website for a Family Counseling Center.
+A professional website for a Therapy Center.
 Built with **Next.js** and **Tailwind CSS**.

 ## Features